 Since 1996, the Bryan Series has been creating community conversation with an annual series of lectures in the arts, humanities and public affairs.
-Events are held in War Memorial Auditorium in Greensboro.
+Events are held in the Greensboro Coliseum.
 Recent visitors have included President Bill Clinton, former British Prime Minister Tony Blair, Garry Trudeau, Yo-Yo Ma, Christiane Amanpour, Salman Rushdie and Khaled Hosseini.
 For more information, visit www.guilford.edu/bryanseries.